jcavell/security-guide-for-developers/README.md

 ## Data protection

+- do not store passwords, connection strings etc. in plain text
 - understand the data that will be used, its retention and removal policy
 - understand who will be accessing the service / data, with what devices via what networks / 3rd party services
-- only store and use the minimum amount of data required to fulfil the user need
-- allow users to view only the data they need
+- only store and use the minimum amount of data required to fulfil the user need; allow users to view only the data they need
 - don't (provide interfaces that) allow arbitrary querying of data
 - don't allow download of bulk data-sets or too much data to be visible on a page
 - rate limit access to large data-sets and record access attempts (also limit the number of transactions a user or device can perform in a given time period)
 - enforce use of database schemas, even for noSQL databases by using e.g. [Mongoose](http://mongoosejs.com/docs/guide.html) for MongoDB
 - avoid caching data within services unless necessary
 - protect caches / temp files containing sensitive data from unauthorised usage and purge them ASAP
 - use synchronous cryptography (shared secret) e.g. [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) to encrypt / decrypt your own data if its sensitive.
-Ensure the shared key is held securely and separately to the data
+- Ensure a shared key is held securely and separately to the data, preferably in a separate key vault (e.g. [Vault](https://www.vaultproject.io/)) that your service can access when it needs a key
+- use a key management process e.g. leveraging [Amazon KMS](https://aws.amazon.com/kms/)
+- encrypt backups (you will need to know which keys are required to handle which version)
 - encode fields that have especially sensitive values
 - disable autocomplete on forms for sensitive fields
 - not transmit any sensitive information within the URL